TheJelmega/prog-lang/design/README.md

 Othewise, the expression is syntactic sugar for calling a function of the overloaded compound assignment operator.
 A mutable borrow to the assignee is automatically taken

 ## 14.5.
-Precedence scoping and use
+Operator scoping and use

 ```
 <operator-use> := 'op' 'use' <use-root> [ '.' '{' <operator> { ',' <operator> }* [ ',' ] '}' ]
 ```

-Operators have some special scoping rules, as they are not scoped relative to the module that contains them, but they are exclusibly at the global.
+Operators have some special scoping rules, as they are not scoped relative to the module that contains them, but they are exclusivly at the global scope.
 Note that this only counts for operators and not their associated traits, as an `op trait` is a combined declaration of both operators in the global scope and their associated traits at the module scope.

 If a type implements multiple traits, which in their turn define the same operator, this will cause an ambiguous operator overload and will cause an error.